NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 to them as `with`-parameter, `conf`-parameter and `enable`-parameter correspondingly,
 collectively as `feature parameters`.

-Note that this RFC does not establish any requires whether package should or should not have any feature parameters, this decision is left at descretion of the package maintainer(s).
+Note that this RFC does not establish any requirements whether package should or should not have any feature parameters, this decision is left at descretion of the package maintainer(s).
 This RFC only concerns itself with the naming of the feature flags.
 Further text will use wording "corresponding feature parameter"